uncefact/spec-untp/website/docs/about/References.md

 # Relationships To Other Standards And Initiatives

 A core principle of UNTP is to avoid re-inventing standards by building upon existing work and maximising interoperability with similar initiatives.
-In many cases, UNTP provides complementary value to other initiative (for example by providing a data exchange protocol for business standards).
+In many cases, UNTP provides complementary value to other initiatives (for example by providing a data exchange protocol for business standards).
 This page provides an overview of related standards and details the relationship with relevant UNTP specifications.

 ## Summary